jeffersonfparil/imputef/README.md

 ## Troubleshooting

 - Out-of-memory (OOM) error is likely due to the pairwise LD estimation across the genome.
-We have taken steps to reduce the likelihood of this happening by using `u8` instead of `f64` in the calculating Pearson's correlation between pairs of loci.
+We have taken steps to reduce the likelihood of this happening by using `u8` instead of `f64` in calculating Pearson's correlation between pairs of loci.
 However, if you encountered this OOM error, please consider using the flag `--restrict-linked-loci-per-chromosome` to estimate pairwise LD per chromosome only.
-This assumes that you have a dense coverage of the genome, i.e., there is enough markers to with non-missing data to accurately determine relationships between loci and samples to yield good imputation accuracies.
+This assumes that you have a dense coverage of the genome, i.e., there are enough markers with non-missing data to accurately determine relationships between loci and samples to yield good imputation accuracies.

 ## References